 October 21, 2024

-today’s Daily Prep, topics focus on Trump’s McDonald’s visit, sparking controversy and humor, and ‘s questionable claims about working at McDonald’s.
+In today’s Daily Show Prep, the topics focus on Trump’s McDonald’s visit, sparking controversy and humor, and Kamala Harris’s questionable claims about working at McDonald’s.
 Inflation takes center stage as Kroger defends against accusations of price-gouging, explaining pricing in context.
 There’s growing frustration with inflation as middle-class Americans struggle to keep up.
 The third hour covers election controversies, including critiques of Kamala’s evolving positions and Liz Cheney’s false J6 narrative.
 With 52% feeling worse off than four years ago, the 2024 election is heating up.

 For the full breakdown, visit the source links and follow the discussion.